hexdjx/Visual-Tracking-Paper-List/README.md

 This repository includes related trackers of Discrimitive Correlation Filters in Visual Tracking, which are implemented by Matlab.

-⭐ FSAKCF is my improved algorithm, which uses a fast scale adaptive estimation to solve the problem of target scale change.
+⭐ FSAKCF is my improved tracker, which uses a fast scale adaptive estimation to solve the problem of target scale change.

 Here is a brief overview of some DCF trackers I have read.